clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Advanced Port Scans.md

 * Inspects data contents in the transport layer and checks if it matches any malicious patterns.

 ### Fragmented Packets
-* Nmap provides the option -f to fragment packets.
+* Nmap provides the option `-f` to fragment packets.
 * Once chosen, the IP data will be divided into 8 bytes or less.
-* Adding another -f (-f -f or -ff) will split the data into 16 byte-fragments instead of 8.
+* Adding another `-f` (`-f` -`f` or `-ff`) will split the data into 16 byte-fragments instead of 8.
-* You can change the default value by using the --mtu; however, you should always choose a multiple of 8.
+* You can change the default value by using the `--mtu`; however, you should always choose a multiple of 8.
-* To properly understand fragmentation, we need to look at the IP header in the figure below.
+* To properly understand fragmentation, we need to look at the IP header.
-* It might look complicated at first, but we notice that we know most of its fields.
 * In particular, notice the source address taking 32 bits (4 bytes) on the fourth row, while the destination address is taking another 4 bytes on the fifth row.
 * The data that we will fragment across multiple packets is highlighted in red.
 * To aid in the reassembly on the recipient side, IP uses the identification (ID) and fragment offset, shown on the second row of the figure below.
-* Let’s compare running sudo nmap -sS -p80 10.20.30.144 and sudo nmap -sS -p80 -f 10.20.30.144.
+* Let’s compare running `sudo nmap -sS -p80 10.20.30.144` and `sudo nmap -sS -p80 -f 10.20.30.144`.
 * As you know by now, this will use stealth TCP SYN scan on port 80; however, in the second command, we are requesting Nmap to fragment the IP packets.
 * In the first two lines, we can see an ARP query and response.
 * Nmap issued an ARP query because the target is on the same Ethernet.